Gatekeeper (boxing)

 In boxing, kickboxing and mixed martial arts, a gatekeeper is a skillful and well-regarded fighter, but one who does not have the popularity or brilliance of a title contender.
 They are considered to be a cut above most journeymen.
 A gatekeeper will often have an impressive record in terms of wins versus losses but will have a difficult time getting people behind them and especially obtaining promotion.
 They are often seen as a "stepping-stone" for potential title contenders to prove their worth against.

 Characteristics

-Gatekeepers will frequently have the following characteristics: